 Humans have been using biofuels since learning to control fire a million or so years ago.
 In developed economies, early biofuels were largely displaced by coal during the industrial revolution, and by petroleum starting in the mid-nineteenth century.
 In recent times, biofuels are once again becoming an important source of energy because of their potential to reduce greenhouse gas emissions.
-In the European Union, in particular, many heat and power plants have been converted to use wood pellets instead of coal and natural gas.
+In the European Union, the United Kingdom, and Japan, many heat and power plants have been converted to use wood pellets instead of coal and natural gas.

-Liquid biofuels (e.g. ethanol and biodiesel) have been produced in commercial quantities from food crops starting in the 1980s.
+Liquid biofuels (e.g., ethanol and biodiesel) have been produced in commercial quantities from food crops starting in the 1980s.
 These are called first generation biofuels.
 In some jurisdictions policies to promote first generation biofuels are being phased out because of concerns that they compete with food, and that their production may lead to land use change (Campbell et al 2016).

 Second generation biofuels rely on processes that convert lignocellulosic materials (such a corn stover and wood) to liquid biofuels.
 An advantage of this process is that the feedstock can be waste residue left over from food or forest products production.
 Second generation biofuel production is still largely in a pilot or demonstration phase.
 An interesting example using forest residues is the Silva Green Fuel renewable crude oil plant in Tofte, Norway which is expected to begin operations in 2021 [1].

 Technologies to pelletize wood are more established than technologies to create liquid fuels from wood.
 It is projected that Canada will produce 3.8 million Mg of wood pellets in 2021, of which 87% will be exported, largely to the United Kingdom, Japan, and Europe [2].
 Most of the wood pellet production in Canada comes from forest product mill residues, such as sawdust and bark.
-There is interest, however, in expanding the biomass source to the forest by collecting the residues left within harvested areas a practice that is rare in Canada, but reasonably well-established in Europe.
+There is interest, however, in expanding the biomass source to the forest by collecting the residues left within harvested areas: a practice that is rare in Canada, but reasonably well-established in Europe.

 Forest residues are generated as by-products of conventional forest harvesting operations, and include the tree tops, branches and non-merchantable logs.
 These residues are typically left behind in slash piles, which are burned during winter to mitigate against the risk of wildfires.
 Canada has a forestry sector that produces approximately 20 million Mg of forest residues annually [4].
 Despite this huge potential supply of feedstock, there are key questions about the financial viability of investments into production facilities that would convert forest harvesting wastes into biofuels.
 How much volume is spread over what areas?
 Which areas are best for locating a potential bioenergy plant when considering collection and transport costs?
-Would feedstock volumes be available on a year to year basis?
+Would feedstock volumes be available on a year-to-year basis?
 In this paper we attempt to answer these questions.

 There are several studies regarding plant location decisions for forest residue-based bioenergy facilities, as reviewed by Johnson et al. [19].
 Although these studies have improved our understanding of feedstock availability, they tend to use limited datasets and often focus on average levels of biomass availability.
 A key area that has largely been omitted in the bioenergy plant location literature is consideration of feedstock supply variability over longer periods of time.
 Instead of just focusing on average residue levels, a bioenergy investor is likely to be concerned about the financial impact of years when residue availability is low, which is the focus of our study.